ethereum-optimism/specs/specs/interop/messaging.md

 Both the block builder and the verifier use this information to ensure that all system invariants are held.

-The executing message is verified by checking if there is an existing initiating-message that originates at [`Identifier`](#message-identifier) with matching [Message Payload](#message-payload).
+The executing message is verified by checking if there is an existing initiating-message that originates at [`Identifier`] with matching [Message Payload](#message-payload).

 ## Messaging Invariants

-- The timestamp of executing message MUST be greater than or equal to the timestamp of the initiating message
+- [Timestamp Invariant](#timestamp-invariant): The timestamp at the time of inclusion of the executing message MUST be greater than or equal to the timestamp of the initiating message.
-- The chain id of the initiating message MUST be in the dependency set
+- [ChainID Invariant](#chainid-invariant): The chain id of the initiating message MUST be in the dependency set
-- The executing message MUST be initiated by an externally owned account such that the top level EVM call frame enters the `CrossL2Inbox`
+- [Only EOA Invariant](#only-eoa-invariant): The executing message MUST be initiated by an externally owned account such that the top level EVM call frame enters the `CrossL2Inbox`
+- [Message Expiry Invariant](#message-expiry-invariant): The timestamp at the time of inclusion of the executing message MUST be lower than the initiating message timestamp (as defined in the [`Identifier`]) + `EXPIRY_TIME`.

 ### Timestamp Invariant